-- 1 From the console, click File > Merge Maps.
-The File Open dialog appears. - 2 Browse to locate the discovery file that you would like to open.
-Click Open.
+- 1 From the WhatsConnected console, select File > Merge Maps.
+The File Open dialog appears. - 2 Browse to locate the discovery file that you would like to open, then click Open.

-The topology maps from the external discovery file will be merged with those of the current discovery file.
+The topology maps from the external discovery are merged with those of the current discovery file.